manyrandomthings/minitweaks/README.md

 * Default value: `false`
 * Required options: `true`, `false`
 * Categories: `minitweaks`, `mobs`, `dispenser`, `survival`
+* Additional notes:
+  * Note: dispensers curing a villager does not lower the villager's prices due to gossips being player-specific

 ## dispensersDyeMobs
 Dispensers can dye sheep (and shulkers if dyeableShulkers is enabled)